 This mower cuts very well and can even create stripes using its rear roller.
 However, the cutting height mechanism is a faff that involves turning the machine over and manhandling the front and rear axles into a lower or higher position.
 Maybe that’s a price worth paying for a mower that is so easy to carry and store away.
 Incidentally a much cheaper electric version is also available for around £110.

-Now read our Kärcher LMO 18-33 vs Flymo EasiStore 300R Li comparison feature to see how the Flymo fares against the winning Kärcher
+Now read our Kärcher LMO 18-33 vs Flymo EasiStore 300R Li (opens in new tab) comparison feature to see how the Flymo fares against the winning Kärcher.

-How to choose a small lawn mower for your gardening needs
+How to choose a small lawn mower

-The very first thing you need to decide on is cutting deck size which dictates the width of the cutting blade.
+The first thing you need to decide on is cutting deck size which dictates the width of the cutting blade.
 For a small lawn this would be between 30cm (about 12 inches) – the smallest available size – and 34cm (about 13 inches).
-After 34cm, mower sizes tend to leap to 41cm (16 inches), so if you think you need to go larger than the models in this list, head straight over to our guides to the best cordless lawn mowers and best petrol lawn mowers where you’ll find a wide mix of different sized lawn mowers for every type of garden.
+After 34cm, mower sizes tend to leap to 41cm (16 inches), so if you think you need to go larger than the models in this list, head straight over to our guides to the best cordless lawn mowers (opens in new tab) and best petrol lawn mowers (opens in new tab) where you’ll find a wide mix of different sized lawn mowers for every type of garden.

 Electrically-powered corded lawn mowers are perfect for city lawns and they are among the cheapest to buy.
 However, this writer is not a fan of corded models because the cable needs to be constantly lassoed over and around garden obstacles.
 Also, I’m not that keen on having a 240 volt cable in the vicinity of a fast spinning blade.